Key takeaways

 - What happens when raw material costs rise

 Some agreements lock prices for 6–12 months, with clauses allowing review if commodity prices spike.
-If you don’t build in these mechanisms, sudden cost changes could eat into your margins with no warning.
+If you don't build in these mechanisms, sudden cost changes can eat into your margins with no warning.

 Warranties, defects, and returns